 November 16 every year is World COPD Day.
 It was established in 2002 to raise awareness and interest in chronic obstructive pulmonary disease (COPD).
 The World Health Organization (WHO) announced the top 10 causes of death worldwide in 2020, placing chronic obstructive pulmonary disease as the third leading cause of death.
 By 2050, chronic obstructive pulmonary disease is expected to become the number one cause of death worldwide.

 The situation in our country is not very different.
 It is a very common disease that affects 1 in 5 adults over the age of 45 and 1 in 3 adults over the age of 65 in Korea.
-Nevertheless, due to the lack of awareness about chronic obstructive pulmonary disease, most patients do not even know that they are patients.
-In fact, according to the Health Insurance Review and Assessment Service, only 2.8% of those who recognized that they were patients went to the hospital after their symptoms worsened.
+Nevertheless, due to the lack of awareness regarding chronic obstructive pulmonary disease, most patients do not even know that they are patients.
+In fact, according to the Health Insurance Review and Assessment Service, only 2.8% of those who recognized that they were patients went to the hospital following their symptoms worsened.
 If symptoms such as shortness of breath, phlegm, cough, chest discomfort, or stuffiness persist, it is good to visit a hospital immediately and get a lung function test.

 If COPD is diagnosed early and treated aggressively, the mortality rate can be greatly reduced.
 The following are ‘Chronic Obstructive Pulmonary Disease (COPD) Prevention and Management 7 Life Rules’ suggested by the Korea Centers for Disease Control and Prevention.